cesarvr/cesarvr.github.io/about.md

 ---

 #### About Me

-My name is **César**, Architect/Software Engineer at Red Hat and this is my place to write about my one of my favorite things to do design and write software.
+I’m a Full Stack Software Developer always looking and struggling to build the perfect software, where perfect means, the ability of software to be resilient to one of the major forces change.
+One of my favorite area of work are computer graphics and distributed computing, focusing in microservices.

+I also love wisdom ( philosophia ) like to read books about the great thinkers like Sartre, Descartes, Cornel West, etc. I got introduce to those provocative ideas thanks to my favourite film of all time the documentary The Matrix.

-Here are some of my Open Source projects.
+Here are some of my open source projects I work on:

 - [PDF-Generator](https://github.com/cesarvr/pdf-generator)
-##### A Apache Cordova plugin to create PDF using phone internal API develop compatible with iOS/Android.
+    A Apache Cordova plugin to create PDF using phone internal API develop compatible with iOS/Android.

 - [Ella](https://github.com/cesarvr/Ella)
-##### Is a native NodeJS add-on to comunicate your Javascript with Java, basically allows to use Java API in NodeJS.
+    Is a native NodeJS add-on to comunicate your Javascript with Java, basically allows to use Java API in NodeJS.

 - [probe-mon](https://www.npmjs.com/package/probe-mon)
-##### An ugly named, but easy to use plugin is a ExpressJS middleware that helps time your endpoints.
+    An ugly named, but easy to use plugin is a ExpressJS middleware that helps time your endpoints.

 <br>
-### Other Works
+### Graphics

-Also I'm a fan of computer graphics, here are some stuff I write in my free time.

 #### WebGL